 Skip to content

-IEPE microphone interface Measuring range from 13 dB(A) to 97 dB(A)
+IEPE microphone interface with measuring range from 13 dB(A) to 97 dB(A)

 This IEPE measurement microphone USB interface was specially developed for high-quality condenser measurement microphones for measuring particularly low sound levels.